MapsPeople/docs/src/content/map/map-styling/display-settings-practice.md

 }
 ```

-## Style the Map using Google Maps Styling
+## Style the Map using Google Maps Styling with Kotlin

 > This needs to be applied after `mMapControl` is initialised.
 Further documentation on the Google Maps styling can be found here: [https://developers.google.com/maps/documentation/android-sdk/styling](https://developers.google.com/maps/documentation/android-sdk/styling)